 The AstroMaster 90EQ is an entry-level telescope designed for beginners.
 It checks a few things off the list for a beginner looking for specific features.
 These include refractor design, EQ mount, and included accessories.

-Even though the scope is mainly marketed towards adults, it would easily suffice as a family telescope for viewing the moon, planets, and even land-based objects.
+Even though this excellent telescope under $300 is mainly marketed towards adults, it would easily suffice as a family telescope for viewing the moon, planets, and even land-based objects.
 An erect image diagonal is included to provide terrestrial viewing.

 Intermediate and expert users will find flaws with the AstroMaster but none that can’t be resolved or worked around.
 As an entry-level, lightweight, and affordable refractor, beginner users will find value and will acquire new skills with this telescope.

 The AstroMaster 90EQ provides great seeing for a cheap refractor.
 Its slow focal specs and small aperture show that its strong suit is within our solar system for great views of individual features on the moon and planets.
 Its aperture is on the small side at 3.5”, but as a refractor, it promises strong resolution and crisp images with some compromise on color fidelity.